 Treasuries showed a lack of direction over the course of the trading session on Friday before ending the day roughly flat.

-After seeing initial strength, bond prices pulled back into negative territory before climbing back near the unchanged line.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, edged down by less than a basis point to 2.944 percent.
+Bond prices spent the day bouncing back and forth across the unchanged line.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, inched up by less than a basis point to 2.937 percent.

 Bond traders are also likely to keep an eye on the results of the Treasury Department's auctions of three-year and ten-year notes and thirty-year bonds.

-The Treasury plans to sell $31 billion worth of three-year notes next Tuesday, $25 billion worth of ten-year notes next Wednesday and $17 billion worth of thirty-year bonds next Thursday.
+The Treasury said it plans to sell $32 billion worth of three-year notes and $22 billion worth of ten-year notes next Monday and $14 billion worth of thirty-year bonds next Tuesday.

 by P2PNews Staff Writer